By Gary A. Johnson, Publisher – Black Men In America.com

 October 5, 2016

 As an artist, Kashif had 17 Top 10 hits.
 As a producer/songwriter, he sold over 70 million records worldwide, earning him six Grammy nominations in multiple categories.
 Saxophonist Kenny G credits the multifaceted Kashif for launching his career.
 Kashif was found dead in his Los Angles home on Sunday, September 25th.
 Updated reports state that he was actually 59.
 A spokeswoman, Jalila Larsuel, confirmed the death but said the cause had not been determined.
 (It was later reported that Kashif died of a massive heart attack).
 While little is known about the cause of death, the LA County coroner implied that he died of natural causes.

 A product of eight foster homes, his later years were spent developing educational music programs for children and aspiring artists.
 He also taught at UCLA.

-Orphaned at 4 months old, with an early life of uncertainty, he became a six-time Grammy nominated super producer/songwriter, artist, author, filmmaker, educator and activist.
-His career spans over four decades.
-He’s sold over 70 million records.
-He’s the author of arguably the most recommended book on the music business.
-Who is he?
-Want a few more hints?
+Orphaned at 4 months old, with an early life of uncertainty, Kashif became a six-time Grammy nominated super producer/songwriter, artist, author, filmmaker, educator and activist.
+His career spanned over four decades.
+He sold over 70 million records and was the author of arguably the most recommended book on the music business.

 With hit records like “I Just Got To Have You (Lover Turn Me On),” “Stone Love,” “Help Yourself To My Love” and the Grammy-nominated instrumental “The Mood,” Kashif began creating a solid reputation among record buyers for his distinctive musical sound.